IELTS Syllabus 2025 - Section Wise Exam Syllabus & Pattern

 3 (3 part one-on-one conversation)

-As per the IELTS 2024 exam pattern, the Listening, Reading, and Writing tests are conducted in a single day while the speaking module may be taken on the same day or within seven days before or after the test.
+As per the IELTS 2025 exam pattern, the Listening, Reading, and Writing tests are conducted in a single day, while the speaking module may be taken on the same day or within seven days before or after the test.
+The IELTS syllabus 2025 pdf and pattern helps students in preparation.

 1. What is the syllabus for IELTS?

-The IELTS syllabus is divided into four portions, i.e. Speaking, writing, listening, and reading.
-For the two IELTS test categories, i.e. While the portions for Reading and Writing alter between Academic and General, the sections for Listening and Speaking stay the same.
+The IELTS syllabus is divided into four major sections, i.e. Speaking, writing, listening, and reading.
+For the two IELTS test categories, i.e. while the portions for Reading and Writing alter between Academic and General, the sections for Listening and Speaking stay the same.

 2. Is an IELTS score of 7.5 good?